|

 22. How to Get Your Teacher Ready by Jean Reagan

 In this version, the students explain how to make your teacher feel welcome during the school year.
-It is quite funny and it really would lend itself to a number of great conversations about procedures and building community at the beginning of a new school year.
+It is quite funny, and it really would lend itself to great conversations about procedures and building community at the beginning of a new school year.

-24. I Didn’t Do My Homework Because… by Davide Cali
+24. I Didn’t Do My Homework Because… by Davide Cal

 With all kinds of crazy excuses about why the student’s homework isn’t complete, this story gets wilder with each page turn.
 Your students will love the illustrations, and you’ll love that you get to discuss homework without getting glazed-over expressions from your students.